Congressional Caucus on International Exchange and Study

 The Congressional International Exchange and Study Caucus is a caucus of the United States Congress that aims to raise awareness of the importance and benefits of international exchange and study abroad programs, which enable international citizens to have meaningful exchange experiences in the United States, and Americans to have such beneficial experiences in other countries.
 It is co-chaired in the 114th Congress by Representatives Steve Pearce of New Mexico and Jim Himes of Connecticut.

 Background

 International exchange and study programs are a proven and cost-effective way for the United States to remain internationally competitive, develop leaders, and promote American values.
 These programs support global engagement that is critical to our economy and national security.

-Professional, academic, and cultural exchange programs reach a diverse set of participants of all ages, in the United States and nearly 200 countries around the world.
-Exchanges dramatically increase America's global reach and build durable connections based on mutual understanding and respect.
-These programs serve a valuable and effective diplomatic function, encouraging goodwill towards the U.S., and are a singularly effective way for American students and professionals to develop the foreign language skills and cultural awareness that U.S. employers need in order to remain globally competitive.
+Professional, academic, and cultural exchange programs reach a diverse set of participants in the United States and nearly 200 countries around the world.
+Exchanges increase America's global reach and build durable connections based on mutual understanding and respect.
+These programs serve a diplomatic function, also known as soft power, contributing to the global view of the United States and are a way for American students and professionals to develop skills such as foreign languages and cultural awareness that American employers conducting business abroad tend to seek.

 These exchanges play increasingly important diplomatic and economic roles, while simultaneously encouraging goodwill towards the U.S. globally.